fmah922-code/Churn-Analysis/README.md

-# Logistic Regression Churn Analysis
+# Logistic Regression vs. Decision Tree for Churn Analysis

-This repository contains comprehensive files for retrieving data from a Kaggle Dataset to be used in a logistic regression model to determine customer churn rates.
+This repository contains comprehensive files for retrieving data from a Kaggle Dataset to be used in a logistic regression model and a decision tree model to determine customer churn rates.
 The analysis and appropriate visuals will be displayed in the visuals folder.

 ### Dataset Information:
 - Customers who left within the last month – the column is called Churn